particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 - **Ready to go** with IP67-rated enclosure.
 - **GNSS Antenna Onboard:** convenient high-gain GNSS antenna for easy access to GNSS signals.
 - **Flexible Power Supply:** easily add asset tracking to most devices.
 A wide 6-30V power supply copes with most power delivery systems.
-Also accepts 5V supply via USB-C. LiPo battery connector, charge LED, backup battery for GPS and battery-backed RTC.
+Also accepts 5V supply via USB-C. LiPo battery connector with charge LED.
 Supports up to 90V when connecting directly to the carrier board.
 - **High-precision Thermistor** with accuracy to 1%.
 - **Extensible:** IP67-rated M8 connector includes CAN Bus, UART, GPIO, and power for simple expansion.
-- **USB-C** for flashing, debugging and power with higher charging rates than Micro-USB or for use without an internal battery.
+- **USB-C** for flashing, debugging and power with higher charging rates than Micro-USB.
 - **RGB LED** for use as both a user-configurable device as well as Particle status information.

 ![Enclosure](/assets/images/at-som/at-encosure-plugged.jpg)